mateo139/CICORE_CS50/readme.md

 - pycache/ - this directory contains bytecode files and it is generated automatically (what is more it should be ignored by Git)

 ### static
+- static/ - the purpose of this directory is to collect static files (eg. CSS and images)
-- styles.css
+- styles.css - it contains styles and images
-- welcome_image.jpg
+- welcome_image.jpg - it is image used in welcome section

 ### templates
+- templates/ - it is used for rendering web pages
+- welcome.html - it is used for rendering of welcome section
-- index.html
+- index.html - it is template of input section
-- result.html
+- result.html - it is template of result section
-- welcome.html

 ### venv
-- bin
-- include
-- lib
-- pyvenv.cfg
+- venv/ - it is a director due to virtual environment purpose. it contains dependencies and packages from the project.
+It is recommended to ignore this directory with version control system